-This project actually combines two different poetry techniques – erasure and cut-up, which may seem similar but have an important distinction.
+This project actually combines two different poetry techniques – erasure and cut-up.
+They may seem similar but have an important distinction.
 An erasure poem takes a text and eliminates words to create something new.
 A cut-up poem cuts out words and phrases from an existing text and rearranges them to create something new.
 The main difference, at least in my opinion, is that an erasure poem stays true to the text’s original order, while the creator of a cut-up poem can rearrange the words and phrases in whatever order they wish.

 If you want to create your own poetry art project you of course can do it any way you choose.
 But since I’m such a literary nerd I decided it was important to follow the “rules” of erasure poetry when creating this poem about – what else – trees!
 The only adjustment is that I cut out the words of my erasure poem so it has the fragmented look of a cut-up poem.
 But the words and phrases still follow the order of the original text, which is Dr Seuss’ The Lorax.